 This had been the case before now.
 On that momentous afternoon, the Optimists defeated De La Salle for the first time since the end of 1968.
 The first time in almost four years!
 It was by the merest of margins but that was enough.
 The results were:

-1st The Optimists
+1st The Optimists 79.50

-2nd De La Salle
+2nd De La Salle 79.30

-3rd La Salle Cadets
+3rd La Salle Cadets 77.65

 4th Etobicoke Crusaders 68.90

 5th Seneca Princemen 68.70

-This was a major upset.
+Seneca Princemen (Big 10 prelims, Hamilton, 1972) This was a major upset.
 During the year, this had seemed possible, but not probable.
 Now it had happened, setting the stage for suspense filled finals in the evening.
 At the evening finals, events repeated themselves, with some changes.

 The Optimists did it again, widening the margin of victory.
 They were now the top Drum Corps Canada Champions, by a margin of 1.10.
 The actual scores were:

-1st The Optimists 79.10
+1st Toronto Optimists 79.10

 2nd De La Salle 78.00

 3rd La Salle Cadets 75.55

-4th Seneca Princemen 55.90
+4th Seneca Princemen 65.90

-5th Etobicoke Crusaders 55.00
+5th Etobicoke Crusaders 65.00

 By comparing these results with earlier ones, we can see that all the Corps slipped from the afternoon to the evening.
 The odd thing was that all the others slipped further than the Optimists, thus widening their margin at the top of the heap.

-Canadian National Championship

-So, with that contest over, and the very next day being the Canadian National Championship, the scene was set.
+Toronto Optimists (Big 10 finals, Hamilton, 1972) Canadian National Championship So, with that contest over, and the very next day being the Canadian National Championship, the scene was set.
 Set for the most suspense filled, unpredictable Nationals that Canadian Junior Drum Corps had seen for some time.
 At the CNE Stadium, the next day, the promise of the previous paragraph was fulfilled as if it had been planned that way.
 For the Corps involved, it was nerve-wracking.
 For the fans, it was unprecedented suspense, ranging from euphoria to disappointment.
 The thrill of victory, the agony of defeat.
 What everybody got that day, certainly, was full value for their money.
 In the Junior standstill division, the finals of which were held in the morning, the Optimist Lancers took top place.
 Eight points ahead, at 75.0, of second place.
 The Optimist organization had scored once again.
 Junior "B" saw the Etobicoke Crusaders surge into first place with a score of 68.60.
 This was a Corps with promise.
 They had done well in the Big 10 the day before, being in it because it was "open".
 Anyone could enter.
 Adding lustre to their win was the fact that they had not won the prelims.